Pseudepigrapha

-A pseudepigraph (also anglicized as "pseudepigraphon") is a falsely attributed work, a text whose claimed author is not the true author, or a work whose real author attributed it to a figure of the past.
-The name of the author to whom the work is falsely attributed is often prefixed with the particle "pseudo-", such as "pseudo-Aristotle" or "pseudo-Dionysius."
-These terms refer to the anonymous authors of works falsely attributed to Aristotle and Dionysius the Areopagite, respectively.
+A pseudepigraphon (also anglicized as pseudepigraph) is a falsely attributed work, a text whose claimed author is not the true author, or a work whose real author attributed it to a figure of the past.
+The name of the author to whom the work is falsely attributed is often prefixed with the particle "pseudo-", such as for example "pseudo-Aristotle" or "pseudo-Dionysius": these terms refer to the anonymous authors of works falsely attributed to Aristotle and Dionysius the Areopagite, respectively.

 In biblical studies, the term pseudepigrapha can refer to an assorted collection of Jewish religious works thought to be written c.
 300 BCE to 300 CE.
 They are distinguished by Protestants from the deuterocanonical books (Catholic and Orthodox) or Apocrypha (Protestant), the books that appear in extant copies of the Septuagint in the fourth century or later and the Vulgate, but not in the Hebrew Bible or in Protestant Bibles.
-In Catholic usage, the Old Testament books accepted by the Catholic Church are referred to as the deuterocanonical books, and Catholic writers commonly reserve the word apocrypha for spurious or noncanonical writings rather than for the deuterocanon.
-In addition, two books considered canonical in the Orthodox Tewahedo churches, the Book of Enoch and Book of Jubilees, are noncanonical in Catholic and Eastern Orthodox canons and are classified by most scholars among the Old Testament pseudepigrapha.
+The Catholic Church distinguishes only between the deuterocanonical and all other books; the latter are called biblical apocrypha, which in Catholic usage includes the pseudepigrapha.
+In addition, two books considered canonical in the Orthodox Tewahedo churches, the Book of Enoch and Book of Jubilees, are categorized as pseudepigrapha from the point of view of Chalcedonian Christianity.

-Scholars also apply the term to some canonical works that claim authorship but whose authorship is doubted.
-For example, the Book of Daniel is widely considered to have been written in the 2nd century BCE, about 400 years after the prophet Daniel supposedly lived, and thus to be pseudepigraphic in that sense.
-A New Testament example often discussed is 2 Peter, which many scholars date to the early 2nd century.
-Early Christians, such as Origen, voiced doubts about its authorship.
+In addition to the sets of generally agreed to be non-canonical works, scholars will also apply the term to canonical works who make a direct claim of authorship, yet this authorship is doubted.
+For example, the Book of Daniel is considered by scholars to have been written in the 2nd century BCE, 400 years after the prophet Daniel supposedly lived, and thus the work is pseudepigraphic.
+A New Testament example might be the book of 2 Peter, considered by some to be written approximately 80 years after Saint Peter's death.
+Early Christians, such as Origen, harbored doubts as to the authenticity of the book's authorship.

-The term has also been used by Quranist Muslims to describe hadiths.
-Quranists argue that most hadiths are later fabrications from the 8th and 9th centuries that were falsely attributed to Muhammad.
+The term has also been used by Quranist Muslims to describe hadiths: Quranists claim that most hadiths are fabrications created in the 8th and 9th century CE, and falsely attributed to the Islamic prophet Muhammad.

 Etymology

-The word pseudepigraph comes from ψευδής pseudḗs "false" and ἐπιγραφή epigraphḗ "name", "inscription", or "ascription."
-When taken together it means "false superscription or title."
-See the related field epigraphy.
-The plural of "pseudepigraph" (sometimes Latinized as "pseudepigraphon" or "pseudepigraphum") is "pseudepigrapha."
+The word pseudepigraph (from the ψευδής, pseudḗs, "false" and ἐπιγραφή, epigraphḗ, "name" or "inscription" or "ascription"; thus when taken together it means "false superscription or title"; see the related epigraphy).
+The plural of "pseudepigraph" (sometimes Latinized as "pseudepigraphon" or "pseudepigraphum") is "pseudepigrapha".

 Naming

 When a text is shown to have been falsely attributed to a particular author, and the true identity of the author is not known, the author can be referred to by a combination of pseudo- and the traditional author's name.
-For example, the Armenian History has been falsely attributed to a seventh century Armenian historian named Sebeos.
-It is therefore called Pseudo-Sebeos.
+For example, the Armenian History has been falsely attributed to an Armenian historian named seventh-century Sebeos, and it is therefore called Pseudo-Sebeos.

 Levels of authenticity

-Scholars have identified seven levels of authenticity in a hierarchy that ranges from literal authorship to outright forgery.
+Scholars have identified seven levels of authenticity which they have organized in a hierarchy ranging from literal authorship, meaning written in the author's own hand, to outright forgery: